netboz/bbsvx/README.md

 BBSvx operates like a sophisticated bubble-making apparatus where each node generates and manages knowledge bubbles that interact with bubbles from other nodes.
 This creates a dynamic, self-organizing system powered by:

-- **[SPRAY Protocol](https://hal.science/hal-01203363)**: Like air currents that carry bubbles, managing how nodes discover and interact with each other
+- **[SPRAY Protocol](https://hal.science/hal-01203363)**: Like air currents that carry bubbles, managing how nodes discover and interact with each other. **Now with atomic arc swapping** to prevent isolation during exchanges
 - **[EPTO Protocol](https://www.dpss.inesc-id.pt/~mm/papers/2015/middleware_epto.pdf)**: Ensuring bubbles merge and split in a consistent order across the network
 - **Leader Election**: Because even in bubble dynamics, surface tension needs coordination
 - **Prolog Integration**: Using [Erlog](https://github.com/rvirding/erlog) to give our bubbles structured knowledge and reasoning capabilities
+- **ASN.1 Encoding**: High-performance protocol format that's 102x faster than term encoding

 ---